- If an instrument is out of its case & on the racks, you may play it.

 - Ask Permission, of the owner, if you want to take an instrument out of the building.

-- Please Do Not Move an instrument without the owner’s permission. (unless its in the the rain, or in danger, then bring it to HOUSA office)
+- Please Do Not Move an instrument without the owner’s permission. (unless its in the the rain, or in danger, then bring it to HOUSA office or the handpan racks)

-- Please be clear in communications, on when you will borrow and return instruments.
+- Please be clear in communication when you borrow and return instruments.

 - As new players, a sensitive touch is developed, and not always intuitively evident.
 While these instruments are made of steel, please be aware that they are fragile.
 Most folks do not want to see some one play their instrument with strikes of great force, so play easy.
 Each owner will have different comfort levels around how their instruments are played, so learn their capacity, as you explore, thru conversation and watching them play.